BackSlasher/blog.backslasher.net/content/job-guide.md

     Avoid over-specifying (product versions when there is no major difference, for instance)
     Try to group by tech (e.g. "html5" and "CSS" should come under "Web") - this is justified if you have 3+ such groups
 * **Employment history**
-    Listing what you did is better   what you worked with.
+    Listing what you did is better than what you worked with.
     Example:
     * "Implemented SharePoint backup end-to-end using NetApp SnapDrive" - Great
     * "SharePoint backups" - OK